Chicago-Area Albums of the Mid 60s to Early 1970s

 better "Things I'd Like to Say" which has some decent

-Association, or any other substance-less pop band (all of which were
+Association, or a substance-less pop band (all of which were

-commercially dying at this point), except the Six does not have
+commercially dying at this point, I hope), except the Six lack

 strong vocal harmonies or even use them often ("Girl Unsigned"